 Posts on this site contain affiliate links.
 This means that when you purchase through these links, we get a small commission off of those purchases; in other words, it helps to keep this site running, cover fees, and support our family!

 What is your favorite quote?
 I absolutely love this quote from Maya Angelou: “Try to be a rainbow in someone’s cloud.”
 I chose this for the month’s quote coloring page for adults.
 Don’t you just love that quote?
+This quote

 Rainbow Chili is where it’s at.
 I love chili all year round, but sometimes the heavier, spicier chili isn’t quite as good in the warmer months.
-I wanted a chili that is light, bold, fresh, and perfect for
+I wanted a chili that is light, bold, fresh, and perfect for spring and

 With St. Patrick’s Day in a couple weeks, I have rainbows on my mind–foods, projects…I’ll be sharing a few.
 While we don’t necessarily celebrate St. Patrick’s Day, I love any excuse to do a rainbow craft or recipe.
 To kick

 Since rainbows are so much fun, I thought it would be awesome to use them for a learning activity (you know, so learning is fun too!)
 I am currently working with my oldest son on reading, so I wanted to

 There are so many great ways to teach colors to children.
 Below are a few tried-and-true ways that worked for my son!
 As a way to easily remember these activities, I have made an acronym with the first letter of each activity–ROYGBIV,

 I had a lot of fun teaching my preschool-age son colors so I compiled a RAINBOW of activities we used to sharpen his color identification skills (as well as some more advanced lessons including color mixing, science, match, and etc.)